 “I don’t want to be a PR girl anymore.”
 I snapped my mouth shut and held my next breath as I waited for a reaction.
 My boyfriend turned in his office chair to look at me, wearing an expression that I couldn’t read.

 The confession came out in a nervous jumble: “I don’t want it.
-I want to go back to school for nutrition.
+I want to go back to school for something in healthcare.
 I want to coach full time.”

 There are plenty of ways a man could react when his girlfriend announces, out of the blue, that she wants to be a life coach and plunge herself into student loan debt to start a brand new four-year degree.
 He could have laughed and called me crazy.
 He could have stared at me in disbelief and asked if I’d lost my mind.

-Instead, B nodded and asked, “Okay, how do we get you there?”
+Instead, he nodded and asked, “Okay, how do we get you there?”

 It was the reaffirming question I needed to start plotting my way out of a decade-long career in public relations.